 - Push BS3 one time; the value which is returned (depending on the actual field situation), is the status of the setting.
 In the case of [2-18], default value is 0, which means the function is not active.
 Result: mode 2 setting 18 is addressed and selected, return value is the current setting situation. - To change the value of the setting, push BS2 till the required value appears on the segment indication.
 When achieved, define the setting value by pushing BS3 one time.
-To start operation according to the chosen setting, confirm again by pushing BS3. - To leave the monitoring function, push BS1 two times, you will return to the default situation when shipped from factory.
+To start operation according to the chosen setting, confirm again by pushing BS3. - To leave the field settings, push BS1 one time, you will return to the default situation when shipped from factory.